gitlabhq/gitlabhq/PROCESS.md

 ~"Pick into Stable" set.
 Merge requests without a milestone and this label will not be merged into any stable branches.

+## Scheduled issues

+When an issue is scheduled for a specific release, we would like to do our best to deliver it for the release.
+If something comes up when you are working on a scheduled issue, or it is taking longer than anticipated, just let us know by commenting on the issue.
+Depending on the issue, and if there is other dependent work, others may jump in to help out.
+If there are concerns about an issue being completed in time, and we don't hear any responses, we may still decide to help out.

 ## Copy & paste responses

 ### Improperly formatted issue